Saturday, July 30, 2022

 So far is forever?

-Because the universe is locally flat, Euclidean, we might think it is globally flat.
+Because the universe is locally flat, Euclidean, we might think it is universally flat.
 However it was proposed that universe is hyperbolic and it only appears flat locally.
 [1] I am copying a figure from that article because it shows curved spacetime, ....and because it is so darn pretty.

 Treating spacetime as hyperbolic solves a number of problems, not the least of which is estimating the size of the universe.